ibordeu/script_BARW-branching-bile-organoids_git/README.md

 edge_list_tree: Reduced edge_list, where each node corresponds to either a branching point or a termination point or the root node

 node_positions_tree : node positions for the reduced branching tree.

+### To run the code:
+Open in Matlab (tested in version 2020a and earlier releases) and pres RUN.